mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/service-discovery/index.md

 - You must use SRV DNS records to retrieve information about the allocated ports.
 While most applications support DNS address (A) look-up requests, not all applications support DNS service (SRV) records.

 ## Using named virtual IP addresses
-[Named virtual IP addresses (VIPs)](/networking/load-balancing-vips/) enable you to assign name/port pairs to your apps.
-With this type of service discovery, you can give apps recognizable names with predictable port information.
+[Named virtual IP addresses (VIPs)](/networking/load-balancing-vips/) enable you to manually assign name and port number pairs to your applications.
+With this type of service discovery, you can give applications recognizable names with predictable port information.

-Virtual IP addresses also allow you to take advantage of DC/OS layer-4 load balancing when there are multiple instances of an application.
+Virtual IP addresses also allow you to take advantage of DC/OS internal layer-4 load balancing when there are multiple instances of an application.
 For example, you can assign a named virtual IP address to the Redis service by adding the following to the app definition for the package:

  ```
  "VIP_0": "/redis:6379"
  ```

  The full name is then generated using the following format:

- *vip-name.scheduler.l4lb.thisdcos.directory:vip-port*.
+ *vip-name.scheduler.l4lb.thisdcos.directory:vip-port*

-This is the discovery method used in the sample [application](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.py) for access the Redis service from within the cluster at `redis.marathon.l4lb.thisdcos.directory:6379`.
+This is the discovery method used in the sample [application](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.py) to enable access to the Redis service from within the cluster at `redis.marathon.l4lb.thisdcos.directory:6379`.

 Named virtual IP addresses provide the following advantages:
 - Load balancing for the IP address/port pair can use an algorithm that optimizes traffic routing in relation to the original requestor.